bahrus/carbon-copy/README.md

 <span on-click="myMethodName">Click here</span>
 ```

-This deviation allows the code base for the c-c element to be smaller and faster.
+This deviation allows the code base for the c-c element to be smaller and faster (maybe).

 You can have multiple events map to the same method by using a pipe deliminted list in the value of the attribute, e.g. "blur|click"